-Some of the details of Project Rwanda 2018 are listed below and Peru’s details will be added as they develop.
+Some of the details of The Philippines Project are listed below and any details for other projects or endeavors will be added as they develop.

-Rwanda is suffering from a couple of seasons of diseased crops which has created a famine in many areas.
-As part of our project in July we are looking to aid the local church that is there to try help meet some of the most basic needs of the people in the communities that they serve by visiting the homes of locals providing basic food rations to those most in need and presenting the Gospel to them.
+The community that we will be working with in the Philippines is among the poorest of the poor.
+As part of our project in July we will be aiding the local church that is there to try help meet some of the most basic needs of the people in the communities that they serve by visiting the homes of locals providing basic food rations to those most in need and presenting the Gospel to them.
 Such acts of compassion and mercy show the love of the Jesus we will be proclaiming in a tangible and real way.
-Please pray about being a part of this endeavor and joining our team on the ground in Rwanda.
+Please pray about being a part of this endeavor through financial support or by joining our team on the ground in the Philippines.

 We believe that the hope of the world is of course Jesus Christ, but that hope is primarily expressed to the world through local churches.
 This year we have the opportunity to help a young local pastor on the ground, who is under the authority of another local church in the area who plants churches throughout the Philippines, purchase a piece of land and construct a church building for them.
 This will obviously be the largest focus of this year’s project because it will have the longest long-term implications for the work being done on the ground by the locals.